Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

   - Solution 1 (Dynamic Programming) generally has a time complexity of O(n^2) and space complexity of O(n^2) due to the `dp` table.
   - Solution 2 (Expanding Around Center) has a time complexity of O(n) and space complexity of O(n) due to string preprocessing.
 Choose the solution that best suits your needs based on performance requirements and string length.
 However, Solution 2 might be slightly more complex to understand due to the preprocessing step.

+### Time Complexity
+- The time complexity for Solution 1 (Dynamic Programming) is O(n^2), where n is the length of the input string str.
+This is because the algorithm uses a 2D array dp to store whether substrings are palindromes, leading to nested loops that iterate through all substrings.

+- The time complexity for Solution 2 (Expanding Around Center) is O(n), where n is the length of the input string str.
+This is because the algorithm expands around each character and checks for palindromes, leading to a linear time complexity.

+Overall, Solution 2 is more efficient in terms of time complexity for finding the longest palindromic substring.

 </p>
 </details>